Close X

 The following are some things to keep in mind when drafting a caregiver contract:

-Taxes.
-Keep in mind that there are tax consequences.
+Keep in mind that there may be income tax considerations.
 The caregiver will have to pay taxes on the income he or she receives.

 A properly drafted caregiver contract is very useful in the right circumstances